-We are not here to start a debate of who deserves this and who doesn’t deserve that.
-We believe that we are all masters of our own destiny and we all have a choice to work hard and earn a decent living!
+We are not here to start a debate about who deserves this and who doesn’t deserve that.
+We believe that we are all masters of our own destinies, and we all have a choice to work hard and earn a decent living!
 (Not forgetting that all of us face challenges in life, that are not always known to the general public)

 “The harder I practice, the luckier I get” as the famous golfer Gary Player once said.